Chevrolet Equinox: Fuel cell version

 The Chevrolet Equinox Fuel Cell Vehicle uses hydrogen for fuel with water as its only exhaust.
 The Equinox Fuel Cell uses the fourth-generation hydrogen technology found in the Chevrolet Sequel concept, which was unveiled in September 2009.
-The fuel cell is designed for only 50000 mi of driving, but is engineered to be operable in subfreezing temperatures throughout its life.
-GM states that the Equinox Fuel Cell is about 500 lb heavier than the original Equinox and has one inch less ground clearance.
+The fuel cell is designed for only 50000 mi of driving, but is engineered to be operable in sub-freezing temperatures throughout its life.
+GM states that the Equinox Fuel Cell is about 500 lb heavier than the original Equinox and has one inch shorter ground clearance.
 To reduce weight, it has aluminum doors and a carbon fiber hood.
 It uses headlights from the Pontiac Torrent.

 A dashboard mounted screen calculates the fuel savings to that of a gasoline-powered Equinox.
 It also includes a kilowatt meter and a fuel cell energy display.
 The fuel cell has four vapor outlets that replace the exhaust pipe.
 Three carbon-fiber fuel tanks store up to a maximum of 9.25 pounds (4.2 kg) of gaseous hydrogen at 10,000 psi (70 MPa), and give the Equinox a range of 200 mi.
 The Equinox Fuel Cell is certified by the EPA as a zero-emission vehicle (ZEV).
 GM built 115 Chevrolet Equinox Fuel Cell vehicles and deployed them in 2007–2008 in several target areas including New York and California as part of a comprehensive plan dubbed "Project Driveway".

-The Equinox Fuel Cell includes safety features such as ABS, traction control system, and GM's OnStar telematics service, which offers drivers advice on operating the cars as well as information on nearby hydrogen filling stations.
-The car meets all 2007 federal safety standards.
+The Equinox Fuel Cell includes safety features such as ABS, traction control system, and GM's OnStar telematics service, which offers drivers advice on operating the vehicles as well as information on nearby hydrogen filling stations.
+The vehicle complies with all 2007 federal safety standards.